A Bibliography for Christians Practicing Yoga

-What follows is a list of books and articles which may be of interest to Christian’s practicing — or considering practicing - yoga.
-The editors of this blog will also post additional book reviews and resources for practitioners as they become available.
+What follows is a list of books and articles which may be of interest to Christians practicing—or considering practicing—yoga.
+If you are looking for books particularly to help you practice, go to “Books and DVDs to Help You Practice.”
+This list is more of a bibliography of everything to help you go deeper.
+We will also post additional book reviews and resources for practitioners as they become available.

 Beatitudes, Christ and the Practice of Yoga, by Fr.
 Anthony Randazzo and Madelana Ferrar-Mattheis.
 (Resurrection Press, 2006.)